 Thermal/Acoustical Insulation Composite for Trucking & Automotive

 We specialize in providing innovative and creative solutions at Dal-Bac Manufacturing Co., Inc..
 Our high level of engineering expertise and advanced equipment allow us to fulfill our customers’ most challenging requirements and ambitious goals.
 In the project illustrated here, one of our longtime customers approached us to assist in creating a new kind of thermal/acoustical insulation composite.
-This trucking/automotive industry client wanted a type of insulation that would utilize as much empty interior space within itself as possible, resulting in improved overall insulating properties and a less weighty product.
+This trucking/automotive industry client wanted a type of insulation that would utilize as much empty interior space within itself as possible, resulting in improved overall insulating properties and a product of less weight.

 To begin the process, we applied an adhesive to both sides of 0.050” thick bulk rolls of closed-cell polyethylene foam at a 1.7-pound density.
 This adhesive could be reactivated with heat, but did not hold tack in ordinary ambient conditions.
 We then removed 64% of the weight of these rolls of foam by cutting square openings measuring 4” x 4”, and returned these rolls to the lamination process to incorporate them into a multilayered insulation composite.
 This was performed by feeding the rolls into our fusing laminator in between a layer of .375” open-cell polyurethane foam and a layer of 0.001” metallized polyester film.
 This step included reactivating the heat-reactive adhesive originally applied to the 0.050” polyethylene foam.
 The composite of the outside layers and the internal stratum of empty space provided thermal/acoustical insulating properties with enhanced performance and reduced weight.